Head shaking is not as common in cats as it is with dogs and when it does occur it almost always relates to a problem with the ears.

 Anti-parasitic medication to kill the mites, removal of the discharge and possibly steroids to reduce inflammation and antibiotics to treat a secondary bacterial infection.
 Wash all pet bedding at the same time.

 Ear infections are usually bacterial but occasionally fungal.
-Usually, inflammation (due to other causes) leads to scratching, which can damage the delicate tissues of the ears and result in bacteria or yeast infected the damaged areas.
+Usually, inflammation (due to other causes) leads to scratching, which can damage the delicate tissues of the ears and result in bacteria or yeast infecting the damaged areas.
 Exacerbating factors can include hyperthyroidism, excessive production of ear wax, warm and humid conditions.
 Symptoms of ear infections include scratching, head shaking, unpleasant odour, ear discharge, redness, and inflammation.

 Foreign object in the ear